 The payment standard sets the maximum subsidy payment a household can receive from PHA each month.
 Payment standards are based on small area fair market rents (SAFMRs) published annually by HUD PHA has established a payment standard schedule with payment standard amounts for each unit size.
 PHA may establish payment standards for "grouped" zip codes, provided the payment standard in effect for each group zip code is within 90 percent and 110 percent of the published SAFMR for each zip code in the group.
+PHA may establish payment standards for "grouped" zip codes, provided the payment standard in effect for each group zip code is within 90 percent and 120 percent of the published SAFMR for each zip code in the group.
 PHA will monitor the new SAFMR policies to assess the impacts on tenants, landlords, neighborhoods and PHA finances.
 Based on an assessment of results, PHA may request HUD approval for MTW waivers to some or all of the SAFMR Final Rule provisions.
 See section on Veteran's Affairs Supportive Housing Program (VASH) for MTW policies on payment standards which apply to VASH vouchers.